 Seizures arising in the non-dominant hemisphere may be characterized by sexual sensations affecting the genitalia.
 The subsequent phase of the seizure may be accompanied by sexualized behavior.

-Seizures may be characterized by language impairment with difficulties reading, calculating and writing.
+Focal cognitive seizures are seen characterized by language impairment with difficulties reading, calculating and writing.

 NOTE the terms fronto-parietal opercular, centrotemporal, sylvian and rolandic seizures are synonymous, referring to seizures involving the region around the central sulcus, particularly in the lower central sulcus.